Genti1bytyqi/DataSecurity_Project/README.md

-# Ceaser Cipher without of numbers and special char encryption
+# Ceaser Algorithm

-Blowfish-Cipher is a theme for project in Data Security with symmetric-key block cipher , as an encryption technique!
+implementation of SymemetricAlgorithm for encryption and decryption of Caesar's code.
+Bytes that are not Letters A-Z or a-z should not be changed!

 Contributors:
 Gentrit Bytyçi,